spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 First, gather information about the origin and the context of creation of the images.

 - Who created the source (image)?
-- What type of source is it?
+- What type of source (image) is it?
-- Is the part of a collection, an archive...
+	- Original format (materiality)
-- Why was it created (purpose)
+	- Type of image (portrait / landscape / family / selfie / event)
-- When was it created
+- Is it part of a collection, an archive, other?

-Original format
+- Why was it created (purpose)?
-Type of image: portrait / landscape / family / selfie / event
+- When was it created?

-How was it created - here consider the digital caracter of the image
+- How was it created?
+(Here, please consider the digital nature of the image)
 	- Technical environment
 	- Service provider
 	- Prompt
 	- Language

-Intellectual property: who is considered author and who detains the rights of exploitation of the image?
+- Intellectual property: who is considered author and who detains the rights of exploitation of the image?

 The second step is to provide a description of what (who) is represented and how the subject is represented (formal analysis).
 For this, you can also consider the format (size, orientation) of the image, the framing (centered, decentered, general plan, close-up...), the composition, the use of light and colours.